nyrahul/k8sthreatmodeling/README.md

 ## STRIDE Approach for Threat Modeling
-While there are multiple approaches for handling Threat Modeling, the STRIDE approach is the most popular approach in software engineering.
+While there are multiple approaches for handling Threat Modeling, the STRIDE approach pioneered at Microsoft is the most popular approach in software engineering.
 STRIDE stands for Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, and Elevation of Privilege.

 STRIDE requires one to decompose the system into components, modules and identify relation (connectivity) between them.
 You establish what is the trust